Open the door to the backcountry and try powder riding at Muika Snow Resort

 Mami Igeta (left)

-works for a sports manufacturer, but is also immersed in mountain activities such as mountain climbing, trail running, and skiing.
-In recent years, she has become passionate about backcountry skiing in addition to skiing on the slopes, and is fascinated by the beauty of nature.
+works for a sports manufacturer, but is also engrossed in mountain-related activities such as mountain climbing, trail running, and skiing.
+In recent years, she has become passionate about backcountry skiing in addition to skiing on groomed slopes, and is captivated by the beauty of nature.

 Shinji Saiki (right)

-, Principal of Maiko Snow School and a certified instructor of the Ski Association of Japan,
+, Principal of Maiko Snow School, All Japan Ski Federation certified instructor

-is well versed in all types of skiing, from basics to powder.
-Despite being the principal of the school, he is also an active participant in freeride competitions such as the FWQ.
+.
+He is well-versed in all genres of skiing, from basics to powder.
+Despite being the principal of the school, he is also active in freeride competitions such as FWQ.

 Video / Yuki Murayama